Before we had Deflategate, there was Spygate.

 Were the Patriots breaking rules?
 No, although there have been reports that the team did not alert on-field officials before the game.
 That's not necessary, but it is considered the accepted practice.
 For his part, Brady said the Ravens should "study the rule book and figure it out."

-Deflategate: The latest controversy broke early Monday morning, just hours after New England completed a 45-7 AFC Championship Game win against the Indianapolis Colts.
-The NFL is investigating a report that the Patriots deflated game balls, which would assist Brady with his grip on a wet night.
+Deflategate: The latest controversy broke just hours after New England completed a 45-7 AFC Championship Game win against the Indianapolis Colts.
+The NFL investigated a report that the Patriots deflated game balls, which would assist Brady with his grip on a wet night.
 Each team is responsible for supplying its footballs, and regulation balls are supposed to be inflated to between 12.5 to 13.5 pounds per square inch.

 Officials check the ball a few hours before kickoff and game officials are continually holding the ball between plays.
 Would an official notice if a ball is deflated?
 Reports now indicate that the Colts became suspicious during an earlier game and the team alerted officials during the game, perhaps after linebacker D'Qwell Jackson intercepted Brady in the second quarter.
-Belichick said the team was cooperating with the NFL, and Brady laughed about the story in a radio interview Monday morning.
-If the Patriots are found guilty, they could lose a draft pick.
+Belichick said the team was cooperating with the NFL, and Brady laughed about the story and then offered falt denials back in January.
+Wonder what he's saying today?